 methyldopa - oral, Aldomet (cont.)

 PRECAUTIONS: Before taking methyldopa, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease (such as hepatitis, cirrhosis), low red blood cell count (anemia), heart failure, pheochromocytoma, a certain genetic condition (glucose-6-phosphate dehydrogenase deficiency).This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
-Limit alcoholic beverages.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Older adults may be more sensitive to the side effects of this product, especially dizziness and fainting.Tell your doctor if you are pregnant before using this medication.This medication passes into breast milk but is unlikely to harm a nursing infant.
+Limit alcoholic beverages.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Older adults may be more sensitive to the side effects of this medication, especially dizziness (more likely when standing up), fainting, or depression.
+Dizziness and fainting can increase the risk of falling.Tell your doctor if you are pregnant before using this medication.This medication passes into breast milk but is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration